gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= 2.8.9 =
+* Removed registration call to action (should be handled by a theme, not by this plugin)

 = 2.8.8 =
 * JS: Abord tracklist reload when pressing ESC
 * JS: Ability to add more than one track at once when editing a tracklist